Jack12816/greppy/docs/guide/11_cluster.md

 * Bootstraping the Express application
 * Bootstraping the module/model/view/controler layer
 * Providing the HTTP servers
-* Providing the a module's application
+* Providing a module's application

 ### Description